oelin/ender/README.md

 # Esther

 Perfect secrecy for everyone 🔐.
-A tool for conducting information-theoretically secure cryptography using a delayed-send OTP scheme.
+A tool for conducting information-theoretically secure cryptography using a stalled-send OTP scheme.

 ```
 Usage: esther <COMMAND>